Right-to-Work FAQ

 ESSENTIALS

-What exactly is RTW anyway?
+What exactly is a right-to-work law?

 "Right-to-Work" is a state law that prohibits employers and unions from requiring an employee to pay dues or fees to a union in order to keep his or her job.
 Currently, 22 states have right-to-work laws.
 While right-to-work laws do NOT allow individual workers to negotiate their own contracts, they do protect a worker from having to involuntarily support a union.